We are in Day 4 of the start a business challenge and it’s been an awesome

 3-Agitate the problem.

-In this case, you help to inform your customers how these pain points has been a problem to them and will continue to be until they solve it.
+In this case, you help to inform your customer’s how these pain points have been a problem for them and will continue to be until they solve it.

 You also highlight how that problem wastes their resources in terms of time, energy and money.